Robert Denson could hardly believe it.

 "It feels good," she said.
 "People can change it up, into music."

 Her lack of opera experience didn't keep her from enjoying the music, she said.

 "You really have to sit there and pay attention to know what they're singing," Brown said.
 "But I like the different types of voices that they all have.
 It's just exciting, really fun."

-The students especially liked that their words will be sung by the professional singers of the Opera Company of Philadelphia: Porgy and Bess cast members soprano Julie-Ann Whitely, tenor DonLeRoy Morales, mezzo-soprano Allison Sanders, and bass-baritone DeAndre Simmons.
+The students especially liked that their words will be sung by the professional singers of the Opera Company of Philadelphia: Porgy and Bess cast members Julie-Ann Whitely (soprano), DonLeRoy Morales (tenor), Allison Sanders (mezzo-soprano), and DeAndre Simmons (bass-baritone).
 Joining them is soprano, Evelyn Santiago-Schulz.

-Adapting the students' poetry for opera was a challenge, said Monnette Sudler-Honesty, a composer and jazz guitarist, and instructor with the North Stars.
+Taking the students' poetry and making it into opera-ready lyrics was a challenge, said composer Monnette Sudler-Honesty, a composer and jazz guitarist, and instructor with the North Stars.